johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 they add significant complexity to the parent operations.
 But given that, they do work.

-Generalized DNS Notifications (see draft-ietf-dnsop-generalized-notify-00) propose a method to alleviate the inefficiency and slowness of scanners.
+I-D.ietf-dnsop-generalized-notify-01 proposes a method to alleviate the inefficiency and slowness of scanners.
 But the DNSSEC requirement and the complexity remain.

 This document proposes an alternative mechanism to automate the updating of delegation information in the parent zone for a child